Is your PMS depression really PMDD?

-Painful periods may also be caused by pelvic inflammatory disease, when the womb, Fallopian tubes and ovaries become infected with bacteria and inflamed.
-Although many women don’t have symptoms, some may experience heavy or painful periods, lower abdominal pain, discomfort during sex, pain during urinating, bleeding between periods or unusual vaginal discharge.
+Painful periods may also be caused by pelvic inflammatory disease (PID), when the womb, Fallopian tubes and ovaries become infected with bacteria and inflamed.
+Although many women don’t have pelvic inflammatory disease symptoms, some may experience heavy or painful periods, lower abdominal pain, discomfort during sex, pain during urinating, bleeding between periods or unusual vaginal discharge.

-What are the signs the pain could be something more serious?
+What are the signs that period pain could be something more serious?

 If you are struggling with painful periods, it's important not to suffer in silence.
 Painful menstrual cramps don’t always indicate an underlying problem, but Pisal says there are a few signs that the pain could be something more serious.

 The first is intensity.
-"If you need to take constant painkillers or cannot do your day-to-day activities, you need to seek medical attention," he says.
+"If you need to take constant painkillers or cannot do your day-to-day activities, you need to seek medical advice, diagnosis and treatment," he says.
 "Associated symptoms, such as fainting, loose motions, painful motions, and vomiting, also indicate that you need to see a doctor."

 Needing to take time off work or school can also be a sign.
 "If your periods are affecting the quality of life in a major way, it is important to take steps to alleviate the symptoms," Pisal adds.

 You should also take note of the heaviness of your periods.
 "If the pain is associated with heavier periods with clots and flooding, that can indicate a physical problem such as uterine fibroids," he says.

 Likewise, pain during sex shouldn’t be ignored, as it could be an indication of a condition such as endometriosis.

 "Always see your doctor to discuss your symptoms," Pisal says.
 You should see your GP if you have intense pain or heavy periods, or if your normal pattern of periods changes - eg, if it becomes irregular.